-The Restoration Plan/FEIS includes actions to improve native wildlife habitat within the watershed and/or tributaries of the Middle and South Fork of the Kings River, and the North Fork of the Kern River.
+The Restoration Plan/DEIS includes actions to improve native wildlife habitat within the watershed and/or tributaries of the Middle and South Fork of the Kings River, and the North Fork of the Kern River.
 The proposed actions would remove nonnative trout from lakes, streams, and marshes that are upstream of the designated river corridors using a variety of methods, including physical removal methods and piscicides.

-There would be no direct effects to the wild and scenic river corridors.
-In addition, the proposed project would enhance the other recreation, fish, and wildlife values present in the area due to the restoration of native species that would occur as a result of the project work.
+There would be no direct effects to the wild and scenic river corridors, but there would be a slight reduction in angling opportunities in upper basin areas.
+However, because a maximum of 16% of the 549 lakes containing nonnative fish would be affected, this reduction of recreational opportunities does not unreasonably diminish the recreational values present in the area.
+In addition, the proposed project would enhance the other fish and wildlife values present in the area due to the restoration of native species that would occur as a result of the project work.